Ask a doctor about a prescription for TRAMADOL NORMON 50 mg HARD CAPSULES

 The active ingredient is tramadol hydrochloride.
 Each hard capsule contains 50 mg of tramadol hydrochloride.

-The other components are: microcrystalline cellulose, sodium starch glycolate, magnesium stearate, and colloidal silicon dioxide.
+The other components are: microcrystalline cellulose, sodium starch glycolate, magnesium stearate, and colloidal silica.
 The hard gelatin capsule is composed of: gelatin, brilliant blue (E-133), quinoline yellow (E-104), sunset yellow (E-110), and titanium dioxide (E-171).

 It is presented in the form of green and yellow gelatin capsules.

-The medicine is supplied in packaging of 20, 60, and 500 capsules conditioned in aluminum/PVC blister with a leaflet.
+The medicine is supplied in packages of 20, 60, and 500 capsules packaged in aluminum/PVC blisters with a prospectus.

 LABORATORIOS NORMON, S.A.